MilkyFingers/bioinformatics/ReadMe.txt

-This project will follow my progress through the genomic data science specialization on coursera offered by John Hopkins Univ.
+This project will follow my progress through the bioinformatics specialization on coursera offered by UCSD.